italocoin-project/italo-gui/README.md

 The Bitcoin donation address is: `1FgYSKX6hqoxpCba91bigBr7xy9A3e5H1C`

-The Monero donation address is: `44gNsFFqMf59DiVL3ejpfAdV3H3aFbbYM28XtvBK22SQVESBLpxRrQcFCky2yVH8Wa3FpiBbiNRJ5SQfdsVwJqYpA7XLyec`
+The Italo donation address is: `44gNsFFqMf59DiVL3ejpfAdV3H3aFbbYM28XtvBK22SQVESBLpxRrQcFCky2yVH8Wa3FpiBbiNRJ5SQfdsVwJqYpA7XLyec`

 GUI development funding and/or some supporting services are also graciously provided by sponsors: